 You get this persecution complex.

-I mean, you d you think you're being accused of things, and you're not.
+I mean, you think you're being accused of things, and you're not.

 Ian Thomas, 25, got involved in political campaigning as a student, and in 2005 ran for a place on the screw board in his local district in Pennsylvania.

-Days before the vote, a county council member emailed local community groups disparaging Thomas for having an atheist bumper sticker on his car and for writing a letter about atheism in a local newspaper.
+Days before the vote, a county council member emailed local community groups disparaging Thomas for having an atheist bumper sticker on his car and for writing a letter about atheism at a local newspaper.

-They're entitled Their Beliefs in Free Speech, but it doesn't make a sound foundation for elected officials who make our laws to promote an atheist that we know anything about.
+They're entitled their beliefs in free speech, but it doesn't make a sound foundation for elected officials who make our laws to promote an atheist that we know anything about.

-Thomas said I was very, very insulted.
+Thomas said, I was very, very insulted.

-I don't know of any presidential candidates out there.
+I don't know of any presidential candidates out there saying atheists shouldn't serve.

-Uh, you know, this next story is amazing.
+You know, this next story is amazing.

 It's from the Arizona Republic.